List of DuckTales characters: Downy and Fergus McDuck

-Downy and Fergus McDuck (voiced by June Foray and Don Messick in the 1987 series; Ashley Jensen and Graham McTavish in the 2017 series) are Scrooge's parents.
+Downy and Fergus McDuck (voiced by June Foray and Don Messick in the 1987 series; Ashley Jensen and Graham McTavish in the 2017 series, respectively) are Scrooge's parents.
 While the mother and father of Scrooge occasionally have appeared or been referred to in the comics, the names Downy and Fergus were created for Don Rosa's 12-part comic book series "The Life and Times of Scrooge McDuck".

 In the 1987 series, Scrooge's parents are simply referred to as "MacMama" and "MacPapa", and they appear in flashbacks in the episode "Once Upon a Dime", where they are shown living as farmers in a small cottage.
 They are also alluded to in the episode "The Curse of Castle McDuck", which also mentioned the family castle being built by Scrooge's great-great-grandfather Silas McDuck, a character who makes his only appearance here.

 Initially in the 2017 series, Downy and Fergus only appear in portraits at McDuck Manor, after which they make their proper debut in "The Secret(s) of Castle McDuck!".
 Due to Scrooge using magical druid stones to rebuild their ancestral castle so his parents could move back in there, Downy and Fergus have become immortal, and the castle is only accessible to the rest of the world once every five years.
 Scrooge and Fergus' relationship is shown to be a conflicted one, while Downy happily greets her visiting family.

 Along with Scrooge's parents, the 2017 series pilot also refers to several additional members of Clan McDuck and the Duck family, including Scrooge's grandfather Dingus and sister Matilda, and Donald's parents Hortense (sister of Scrooge and Matilda) and Quackmore.
 Several additional ancestors are referred to in "The Secret(s) of Castle McDuck!", and further evolved upon in the tie-in book "DuckTales: Solving Mysteries and Rewriting History!”.
 Their physical appearances and much of their character traits are taken from "The Life and Times of Scrooge McDuck" and related work.